joeyhodge/uevr-joytokey/README.md

 # uevr-joytokey
-Controller to keypress mapper for UEVR
+Controller to keypress mapper for UEVR.
+Maps mouse pointer, mouse buttons, and keyboard presses for games that are mouse and keyboard only to the controllers.

 See sample config file joytokey.txt included with the dll.
 These go in the game's plugin folder together.
 Edit the joytokey.txt for your game.